-- Students are expected to attend all eight (8) scheduled COP-1 sessions and remain for the entire scheduled time. - Students may not request "time off" from the COP experience without permission from the Module Director.
-Please contact our Module Coordinator to verify all absence requests.
+- Students are expected to attend all seven (7) scheduled COP-1 sessions and remain for the entire scheduled time. - Students may not request "time off" from the COP experience without permission from the Module Director. - Preceptor action: Please contact the COP Coordinator (comcop@ucf.edu) to verify all absence requests.